-We also recommend and are only too happy to arrange for the refrigerator of your Auto-Sleeper to be checked here at the Service Centre by a qualified Dometic engineer.
-In this instance we call upon Leisure Appliances and Repairs of Hereford who come, by appointment, to carry out the necessary work.
+We also recommend and are able to arrange for the refrigerator of your vehicle to be checked here at the Service Centre by a qualified engineer.
+Our own on site personnel are qualified to service Dometic fridges and for other makes we will arrange for a visit by the appropriate service engineer.